MicrosoftDocs/quantum-docs/articles/bulk-add-users-to-a-workspace.md

     :::image type="content" source="media/bulk-invite-users-download-csv.png" alt-text="Screen shot showing how to download the bulk invite users CSV template.":::

 1. Open the CSV template and add a line for each user.
+The first two rows of the upload template must not be removed or modified, or the upload can't be processed.
+The third row provides examples of values for each column.
+You must remove the examples row and replace it with your own entries.
 Required values are:

     - **Email address to invite** - the user who will receive an invitation